 What structures and strategies do you use to teach (any subject)?
 Elementary teachers the biggest two are Reading and Math.

 Highlight research-based strategies you have used successfully and are interested in trying.
-Discuss discrete, subject-specific skills which students need to demonstrate to be considered on grade-level; highlight any experience (teaching or tutoring) you have had on bringing students up to that standard.
+Discuss discrete, subject-specific skills which students need to demonstrate to be considered on grade level; highlight any experience (teaching or tutoring) you have had on bringing students up to that standard.
 How do you flexibly group learners in your classroom?
-Include how you plan backward from assessments which measure the standards and what that looks like in your collaborative planning meetings and ultimately in your classroom/planbook.
+Include how you plan backward from assessments that measure the standards and what that looks like in your collaborative planning meetings and ultimately in your classroom/planbook.

 How does Technology factor into your instruction?